ddwalk77/streaming-05-smart-smoker/README.md

 - Optionally, we can have our consumers send us an email or a text when a significant event occurs.
 - This is set-up through gmail.

-- I started with updating my listener with the email alerts but it was timing out so I added the examples to run.
-I'm not able to run the examples either.
-I get a timeout error.
-It is never connecting to the server.
-I am using Outlook as my client and have the set-up as instructed.
-It is a gmail account.
-Ive tried turning off my firewall as well and it still doesn't send.
-I will have to revisit this optional work.

-TimeoutError: [WinError 10060] A connection attempt failed because the connected party did not properly respond after a period of time, or established connection failed because connected host has failed to respond

--Update to TimeoutError: I added the port and a timeout to 'server = smtplib.SMTP(host, port, timeout=120)' and this resolved the issue on both email and text.

 - Running 'smart_smoker_listener-messages.py' in just one terminal screen since I have one consumer with all queueus.
 I ran for email and text alerts.

 Screenshots showing food stalls and smoker alerts on email & texts:

 Alert Messages:
 ![emails](https://github.com/ddwalk77/streaming-05-smart-smoker/blob/main/emailalerts.png "Email alerts")
 ![texts](https://github.com/ddwalk77/streaming-05-smart-smoker/blob/main/textsalerts.png "Texts alerts")